BlissRoms/Documentation-old/blissroms/build-guide.md

     . .bashrc

+#### What is `source`?

+`source` is a `bash` command to read aliases, functions, and commands from the specified file.
+Typically, you'll supply `bash` with a configuration file such as `.bashrc` or `.bash_profile`, or an initialization file such as `envsetup.sh`.
+The difference is that while the configuration file lists configuration and user-defined aliases and functions, initialization files typically hold build commands such as `breakfast`, `brunch`, and `lunch`.
+Without those commands building would be significantly harder as you would have to memorize the long command to invoke a build manually!

+But why do you need to run it after modifying a file?
+Well, `bash` cannot automatically detect changes in our files.
+To solve this, we either `source` it or log out and log back in, forcing `bash` to reload configuration files.
+Keep this in mind, because unlike configuration files, if you forget to `source` initialization files, build commands will not function!

 #### What if I need `repo` globally?

 If you need the `repo` tool to be available anywhere, you will need to first download `repo` to your home directory, move it with `sudo` and give it executable permissions.
 The exact commands are as follows: